 When can I apply for accommodation?

-Once you have accepted an offer from DMU and made DMU your firm choice, we will email you and invite you to apply for accommodation.
-This usually starts in March for students with an unconditional course offer and May for students with a conditional offer.
+Once you have accepted an offer from DMU and made DMU your firm choice, we will email you and invite you to apply for accommodation, this usually starts in March

 N.B.
 It is important that you let your faculty know if you change your email address at any time as this will be how we contact you.

-My course starts in January, can I book a place in halls?
+My course starts in January/March, can I book a place in halls?

 How do I make DMU my firm choice?

 You are eligible to apply for accommodation if you hold a firm course offer.

 If you have applied through UCAS, you will hopefully receive offers of study from the universities that you have applied for.
 If you receive either a conditional or unconditional offer from DMU you can use UCAS track to reply to the offer with either a firm acceptance or an insurance acceptance.